The Main Event

 Hello, are you there?

-Watch the Docker logs in real time to confirm the message arrives:
+Watch the logs in real time to confirm the message arrives:

 Press Ctrl+C to stop following the logs.